Deltares/CoSMoS/docs/_build/html/_sources/manual/addingmodels.rst.txt

      - m

    * - station
-     - Station xml file (located in cosmos//stations) added as observation points in model.
+     - List of station xml files (located in cosmos//stations) added as observation points in model.
      -
      -